Help With Workers’ Compensation Appeals

 Don’t Let Claim Denial Stop You

-The Law Offices of Bo Katzakian, in San Jose, represents clients in all phases and in all matters related to the workers’ compensation process in California.
+The Law Offices of Bo Katzakian, in San Jose, represents clients in all phases and in all matters related to the workers’ compensation appeals process in California.
 Whether you have just been injured or have endured multiple denials of your claim, we can help you fight back and get the benefits you need to recover and get back to work.

 Filing An Appeal Of A Denied Workers’ Comp Claim